 Since 1922, the Joseph A. Ferko String Band has been entertaining audiences the world over.
-A participant in Philadelphia's annual Mummers Parade, the Ferko String Band boasts the most successful record in the history of the parade.
-With more first prize finishes than any other band and placing in the top 5 a remarkable 87 out of 95 parades, the Ferko String Band of Philadelphia is a model of consistency and professionalism.
+A participant in Philadelphia's annual Mummers Parade since 1923, the Ferko String Band boasts the most successful record in the history of the parade competition.
+With prizes that include 20 Championships and placing in the top 5 a remarkable 87 out of 96 parade competitions, the Ferko String Band of Philadelphia has proven to be a model of consistency and professionalism.

 From New York to France, New Orleans to Italy, Texas to Hong Kong, and all points in between, the Ferko String Band has performed with its unique sound and elaborate costumes to people all over the world.
 Audiences of all ages sing and dance to the sights and sounds that are unique to the Ferko String Band Mummers of Philadelphia.